-In both geophysics and geochemistry, the emphasis is on pushing the boundaries of current measurement techniques and modeling approaches and on designing experiments and models that connect with one another in transformative ways.
+In both geophysics and geochemistry, emphasis in the BES geosciences program is on pushing the boundaries of current measurement, modeling and data analysis techniques and in designing experiments, models, and data that connect with one another in transformative ways to reveal underlying mechanisms.

-Basic Energy Sciences funding is only appropriate for research that has multiple potential application areas.
+Priority in BES funding is given to research that has multiple potential application areas.
 Projects focused on particular applications should contact the appropriate technology program.

-• James Rustad, (301) 903-1717, james.rustad@science.doe.gov Website: http://science.energy.gov/bes/csgb/research-areas/geosciences/
+• James Rustad, (301) 903-1717, james.rustad@science.doe.gov Website: https://science.osti.gov/bes/csgb/research-areas/geosciences/